awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 + [Example: Batch Operations Using AWS SDK for \.NET Document Model API](example-batch-operations-net-doc-model.md)
 + [Querying Tables in DynamoDB Using the AWS SDK for \.NET Document Model](QueryAndScanMidLevelDotNet.md)

-The AWS SDK for \.NET provides document model classes that wrap some of the low\-level DynamoDB operations, to further simplify your coding\.
+The AWS SDK for \.NET provides document model classes that wrap some of the low\-level Amazon DynamoDB operations, further simplifying your coding\.
 In the document model, the primary classes are `Table` and `Document`\.
 The `Table` class provides data operation methods such as `PutItem`, `GetItem`, and `DeleteItem`\.
-It also provides the `Query` and the `Scan` methods\.
+It also provides the `Query` and `Scan` methods\.
 The `Document` class represents a single item in a table\.

 The preceding document model classes are available in the `Amazon.DynamoDBv2.DocumentModel` namespace\.

 ## Operations Not Supported by the Document Model<a name="MidLevelAPILimitations"></a>

 You cannot use the document model classes to create, update, and delete tables\.
-The document model does support most common data operations, however\.
+However, the document model does support most common data operations\.

 ## Getting an Item \- Table\.GetItem<a name="GetMidLevelDotNet"></a>

 The `GetItem` operation retrieves an item as a `Document` instance\.
-You must provide the primary key of the item that you want to retrieve as shown in the following C\# code snippet:
+You must provide the primary key of the item that you want to retrieve as shown in the following C\# code example.

 **Example**